Data Access Policy

 All proposals will be reviewed and approved by the Assistant Director of Research,

-Once the NRC approves the data access request, the PI is permitted 18 months to fulfill their research proposal.
+Once the National Resource Center approves the data access request, the PI is permitted 18 months to fulfill their research proposal.
 After 18 months, the PI is required to provide the NRC with a status update documenting the progress of the research.
 The PI may request an extension of an additional 12 months to fulfill their proposal, but the NRC has the right to terminate the research upon the 18-month review.

 When the agreed upon timeline expires, the PI is solely responsible for immediately destroying all electronic data files.